 Simon Baron-Cohen did advance Autistic research – that is undeniable.
 His mentor Uta Frith was a pioneer in undoing the previous harms of research – identifying that autism might have a biological influence rather than the result of ‘refrigerator-mothers’ as suggested by Kanner.

-My problem with the research done is that it’s all been informed by white supremacist patriarchy, excluded racial minorities, and based on primarily cis white men.
+My problem with the research done is that it’s all been informed by white supremacist patriarchy, excluded BIPoC people, and based on primarily cis white men.
 There’s so much more to the Autistic community than this – and it’s very frustrating to see that things like intersectional theory only starting to become part of the mainstream core of Autistic research in the last few years.

 Systemizing is definitely a shared trait among many Autistic people, if not all – and probably one of the most reliable and well founded ideas to have come from Baron-Cohen and Frith – but it’s been reduced a lot to his personal understanding of categories, rather than the categories that might exist.
 I will cover this further down.